dataduke/configserver-test/README.md

-# Testing spring cloud config property override
+# Testing spring cloud config property precedence

 We have a simple config client `testservice` that has two local configuration files in `src/main/resources`